End of Year Summary 2018/19

 If there's an issue you want to contribute to, let us know.
 You can either send a written contribution to firstname.lastname@example.org or you can attend a meeting and ask the Chair if you can speak.
 You can also suggest a topic for us to look into by filling in our 'suggestions form.'

 If you want to speak to somebody about contributing to the committee, please call our scrutiny support officer on 0161 234 4497 or e mail email@example.com.

-The Communities and Equalities Scrutiny Committee challenges public services to work together to make Manchester a safe city.
-The Committee tests how the Council and its partners are making sure their services are equally easy for all Manchester's diverse residents to access.
-The Committee have discussions with these organisations and use experiences of representing residents from a wide range of backgrounds to recommend to them how they can ensure their services meet the needs of all Manchester residents.
+"As members of the Communities and Equalities Scrutiny Committee, we challenge public services to work together to make Manchester a safe city.
+We also test how the Council and its partners are making sure their services are equally easy for all Manchester's diverse residents to access.
+We have discussions with these organisations and use our experience of representing residents from a wide range of backgrounds to recommend to them how they can ensure their services meet the needs of all Manchester residents.

 Our areas of interest include cohesion, equality and inclusion, services for older people, advice services, young offenders, domestic violence, crime and policing, the voluntary sector, culture, libraries and theatres, and leisure and sport.